 Streaming video from "Films On Demand": Ibsen's career can be divided into four periods.
 "A Doll's House" is written in the third period and is the most influential play ever written.
 It is about the fulfillment of women's destiny.
 View a short segment on "A Doll's House".

-Stephen Siddalls study of one of Ibsens most innovative plays places it firmly in the context of nineteenth century European theatre, novelty theatre, and the society of Norway of its time.
 The book discusses responses to Ibsen, especially those of George Bernard Shaw and William Archer in London, and the relationship of the play to issues of theatrical censorship.
-(More modern treatments, like the remarkable ones by Ingmar Bergman and by Fassbinder, are also covered.)
 The character of Nora leads into a discussion of feminism, and her relationship with Torvald and the performance of the crucial tarantella is sensitively discussed.

 Bloom’s Literature offers a comprehensive resource for the study of literature.
 The wide range of material in this award-winning database includes content from Facts On File’s extensive literature collection; hundreds of Harold Bloom’s essays examining the lives and works of great writers; thousands of critical articles published by noted scholars; extensive entries on literary topics, themes, movements, genres, and authors; more than 4,300 video clips; more than 2,700 full-text poems; and more than 9,000 discussion questions on a range of literary topics.